grigoryan69/learning_python/README.md

-# learning_python
-my learing repo for python, now there i have recursion functions tryed to use if you wanna check out only recursion please open recursion.py or you can run.sh and run unittests for every function
+# my learing repo for python
+Now there i have some recursion tryed out.
+If you wanna check out only recursion please open recursion.py.
+Or you can run.sh and run unittests for every function.